-At the start of each week, we have an informal coffee session as a team.
-There is no agenda, everyone goes around telling us what they did this weekend, as well as what they were working on last week and problems they faced.
+At the end of each week, we have an informal coffee session as a team.
+There is no agenda, everyone goes around telling each other their plans for the weekend, as well as what they’ve been working on and problems they’ve faced.
 The informal nature of the session encourages people to share openly, as well as learn more about one another.

 Shamelessly copied from Atlassian’s playbook: